Open access article processing charges

 Figure 3.
 Check data table 3 below for details.

-Table 3: Total gold OA article share in Springer Nature hybrid journals per discipline
+Table 3: Total gold OA article share in Springer hybrid journals per discipline

 2019